 (ESVPF) which excludes the companies that United Methodist justice advocates have focused on for divestment from the Israeli occupation: HP, Caterpillar, and Motorola Solutions.
 (See the long history of Corporate Engagement with these companies that preceded the call for divestment.)

-Friends Fiduciary Corporation, the socially responsible investment firm serving over 300 Quaker institutions in the United States, divested from HP in 2012.
+Friends Fiduciary Corporation, the investment firm that serves over 300 Quaker institutions in the United States, divested from HP in 2012.